Thunderz2016/BDPlugins/CustomZoom/README.md

 # Custom Zoom

-Overrides Discord's zoom level with an arbitrary, user-defiend percentage.
-This zoom level will be multiplied by the zoom level set by Discord in the appearance menu.
+Applies an arbitrary CSS zoom level as defined by the user.
+This will be multiplied by the existing zoom level setting in Appearance.

 ![screenshot](images/image.png)